Smartproxy

 Here’s a short list (c’mon, who doesn’t like lists…) of what you can really do with a web browser without a user interface:

 Software test engineers often use these browsers because they understand HTML as your regular browser does.
-This means that they can test how the user will interact with the finished product and it’s style elements, including web page layouts, color selection, etc. It may also include website load and stress testing.
+This means that they can test how the user will interact with the finished product and its style elements, including web page layouts, color selection, etc.

 And you know what?
 This is almost the only way to do this properly since other testing methods don't have this functionality.
 Oh, and they offer JavaScript and AJAX execution testing as well.